mrityunjay-pandey/netflix-clone/README.md

 ## Contributing

 Contributions are welcome!
-Please feel
+Please feel free to submit a Pull Request.

 ## License